A Little Harmless Pleasure

 Throughout the day, she’d ignored the looks cast her way—some expectant, waiting for a fight; some pitying, thinking her the jilted party.
 She didn’t care.
 She had other things on her mind.
 Like being homeless.

-“Such a serious expression on such a beautiful face.”
+“Such a serious expression on a beautiful face.”

 She glanced over her shoulder and turned to face Chris Dupree, who was standing just a few feet behind her.
-Tall, lean, yet well-muscled, with skin the color of mocha, Chris smiled at her, and her knees weakened.
+Tall, lean, yet well-muscled, with light brown skin, Chris smiled at her, and her knees weakened.
 He had one of those smiles you could tell would melt the heart of the hardest woman, all teeth, complete with dimples.
 Add in what looked to be a body made of sinewy muscle, a strong jawline—which Cynthia could never resist—and those twinkling eyes, and the man was Dangerous with a capital D. She’d love to lick him up one side and down the other just to see if he tasted as sweet as he appeared.

 Good God.
 Where had that thought come from?
 She’d had too much champagne.
 Or maybe she had spent too much time with Anna.
+Or maybe it was watching New Romantics, the new Jakob Wulf romantic comedy.
 There was no other reason for her to be acting this way.
 She’d never thought herself a bigot, but she’d never even considered dating a black man before.
 And here she was, contemplating what Chris would taste like.
 If her father thought breaking her engagement to Max had been embarrassing to the family, he would have a stroke if she dated a black man, no matter how rich he was.
 Justin Myers came from a good old Southern family, with lots of old Southern money.
 Just last week she’d heard an aunt refer to the Civil War as the War of Northern Aggression.

 She set her empty glass on a nearby table and arched her brow.
 “Are you having a good time, Mr. Dupree?”